Statistics Under Pressure: informing decision-making at pace

 Case studies and principles

-As the first stage of this project, we are developing and publishing a series of case studies to illustrate instances in which compromises had to be made in order for data to best inform decision-making.
+As the first stage of this project, we have developed and published a series of case studies to illustrate instances in which compromises had to be made in order for data to best inform decision-making.
 The case studies highlight which trade-offs were made and explain why these compromises were necessary.

-Developed in collaboration with contacts from across the Government Statistical Service and in academia, the nine case studies cover a range of topic areas, with examples from the Covid-19 pandemic – and before – to more recent examples, including in health, economics, transport, and public statistics.
-The case studies will be published over July and August 2024.
-Explore our case studies for insights into the trade-offs involved in a range of prominent statistical and data projects.
+Developed in collaboration with contacts from across the Government Statistical Service and in academia, the case studies cover a range of topic areas, with examples from the Covid-19 pandemic – and before – to more recent examples, including in health, economics, transport, and public statistics.
+For insights into the trade-offs involved in a range of prominent statistical and data projects, explore our case studies

-Following on from this, we will be looking across the case studies in order to develop a set of principles to help statisticians and analysts considering when and how to appropriately make trade-offs, in line with good practice.
-We will be launching these principles in early September, at the Statistics Under Pressure session (13:50-15:10, Tuesday 3 September) at the RSS International Conference 2024, 2-5 September, Brighton.
+By looking across the case studies and through discussions with a range of stakeholders, we have developed a set of principles to help statisticians and analysts consider when and how to appropriately make trade-offs, in line with good practice.
+Take a look at the principles.

 Statistics Under Pressure objectives